AMeddis/IntrotoR-for-Basic-Statistics/README.md

 In the folders you can find the slides for the Lectures and the Exercises.
 Solutions for the exercises will be uploaded after each class.

-A cheat sheet with all useful R command is also available.
+A cheat sheet with useful R commands is also available.

 You can download the entire folder (.zip) with "Code (green botton) -> Download ZIP" then you can extract it in your desired folder.